 These coins also have a nominal monetary value and can be accepted as legal tender in the country where they’re made – examples include the New Zealand Gold Kiwi, the Australian Kangaroo, the American Gold Eagle, the Canadian Maple Leaf and the UK’s Gold Sovereign.

-Online options.
+- Online options.
 There are also many online dealers that allow you to conveniently buy gold bullion over the Internet.
-As well as specialist dealers, you can even arrange purchases through precious metal forums.
+As well as specialist dealers, you can also buy gold through marketplaces such as eBay and even arrange purchases through precious metal forums.
 However, as is always the case when spending money online, you’ll need to make sure you know who you’re dealing with – do some research to find out whether the seller is reputable and trustworthy.

-How the gold was produced.
+- How the gold was produced.
 You’ll also need to find out where the dealer gets their gold from.
 Is it refined and produced by an established and recognised manufacturer?

-Premiums and commissions.
+- Premiums and commissions.
 Read the fine print to find out what fees the dealer charges.
 Expect to pay a commission to the dealer, which is usually folded into the purchase price, as well as an assay fee to check the purity of the gold and to verify its authenticity, but shop around for the best value.

-Compare price to New Zealand gold price.
+- Compare price to New Zealand gold price.
 Gold prices are commonly quoted in US dollars, so make sure you compare the price offered by a dealer with the current price of gold in New Zealand dollars.

-Delivery.
+- Delivery.
 Find out how and when the gold will be transported to you or to its place of storage.
 Is it insured if anything goes wrong during the delivery process?

 Once you’ve purchased your gold, you’ll also need to find a safe place to store it.
 There are several options to consider, including the following:

-Bullion dealers.
+- Bullion dealers.
 Many gold dealers will also offer a storage service where you can keep your gold bars or coins for a fee, so ask about the storage options available when you make your purchase.

-Safety deposit boxes.
+- Safety deposit boxes.
 You can rent a safety deposit box at a bank to securely store your gold bullion.

-Secure vault storage.
+- Secure vault storage.
 For high-level security, you may want to research vault storage companies near you and the storage options they offer.

 - At home.
 You can also choose to store your gold at home.
 This obviously may not be as secure as some other options, so you may want to get a home safe installed.
 You’ll also need to update your home and contents insurance to make sure your precious metal is covered by your policy.

 Things to consider before buying gold

 If you’re searching for ways to protect your wealth or diversify your investment portfolio, gold may be a practical solution.
-However, please be aware that just like any other type of investment, buying gold comes with certain risks.
+However, be aware that just like any other type of investment, buying gold comes with certain risks.

 Do your research to make sure you understand the risks involved in buying gold, including the costs of storage and security as well as the fact that the returns may not match those provided by other investments.
 This will help you make an informed decision about whether buying gold is the right choice for you.Back to top

-Protect your wealth.
+- Protect your wealth.
 Gold has long been seen as a reliable store of value that is largely unaffected by the factors that influence other investments.
 For example, when share prices plummet, the price of gold usually rises as investors look for somewhere “safe” to park their money.

-Diversify your portfolio.
+- Diversify your portfolio.
 Gold’s “safe haven” status also makes it well worth considering if you’re looking to diversify your investment portfolio and protect your overall financial position during periods of market downturn.

-Easy to buy.
+- Easy to buy.
 There are many dealers who specialise in buying and selling gold, so getting your hands on this precious metal may be easier than you think.

-It’s a tangible asset.
+- It’s a tangible asset.
 If global financial systems were to somehow collapse, such as what happened during the Great Depression, owning gold as a physical asset offers financial protection.
 Gold also can’t be destroyed by fire or water damage and won’t corrode over time.

-Liquid.
+- Liquid.
 Gold is also easy to convert to cash whenever you need to do so.

-Long-term returns may be lower.
+- Long-term returns may be lower.
 Gold is commonly seen as a steady investment, so it may not offer the same potential for big returns as other investments.

-There are fees to consider.
+- There are fees to consider.
 You’ll need to factor additional costs such as dealer fees, delivery, storage, security and insurance into your calculations.